Zulfus/ethernauts/0. Hello Ethernaut/README.md

 - 'await contract.method7123949()'
 - 'await contract.password()' to obtain the password (ethernaut0)
 - 'await contract.autheticate('ethernaut0')' and confirm the transaction to submit the password to your deployed instance contract
 - 'contract' and expand the object to view available functions.
 Notice the functions we called above were visible here all along.
-There are some additional function including getCleared().
+There are some additional functions including getCleared().
 If you had called this function initially it would have returned false, but now that we have authenticated it should return true.
 - 'await contract.getCleared()' to confirm the authenticate call was successful and the value has been set to true.
 - Click 'Submit instance' and confirm the transaction
 - Level complete!